gyuujiru1212112/pet-care-tracker/proposal.md

 2. **Pet Management (Add Pet & Pet Profile):**
    - **Feature:** Users can add up to three pets, each with a profile picture, breed, and birth date.
    - **Technical Approach:** Use Next.js API routes to manage pet creation, updates, and deletions.
-Age will be calculated by comparing the pet's birth date to the current date or by using an existing library.

 3. **Daily Journey Timeline Log:**
    - **Feature:** Each pet will have a daily log categorized by tags such as grooming, activities, feeding, and vet visits.